Runner Authoring Guide

 is a fully specified format.

-While your language’s SDK will probably insulate you from touching the Runner API protos directly, you may need to implement adapters for your runner, to expose it to another language.
-So this section covers proto that you will possibly interact with quite directly.
+While your language’s SDK will may insulate you from touching the Runner API protos directly, you may need to implement adapters for your runner, to expose it to another language.
+This allows a Python SDK to invoke a Java runner or vice versa.
+A typical implementation of this can be found in local_job_service.py which is used directly to front several Python-implemented runners.

 The RPCs themselves will necessarily follow the existing APIs of PipelineRunner and PipelineResult, but altered to be the minimal backend channel, versus a rich and convenient API.